7lagrange/7lagrange.github.io/_posts/2016-04-05-auto-research-report.md

 ## Ipython notebook

-we can use ipython notebook to do computing and visualization interactively and convert the results to pdf or slides.
+we can use ipython to do computing and visualization interactively and convert the results to pdf or slides.

-Results can be uploaded to github and viewed at http://nbviewer.jupyter.org/
+Results can be uploaded to github and viewed at [nbviewer](http://nbviewer.jupyter.org/)

 - Ipython notebook

-   -
+   use [Jupyter notebook extensions](https://github.com/ipython-contrib/IPython-notebook-extensions) to hide code cells and add table of contents

       To have a line break without a paragraph, you will need to use two trailing spaces.
       Note that this line is separate, but within the same paragraph.